 SC High School Diploma Requirements

 The SC General Assembly has established the requirement for a high school diploma in South Carolina at 24 credits.
-Students who complete the required courses, but fail the Exit Exam, will receive a certificate instead of a diploma.

 A student must earn a total of 24 units of credit distributed as follows:

 Economics (1/2 Unit), Government (1/2 Unit) 1 Unit

 Mathematics 4 Units